AdobeDocs/commerce-cloud-tools/src/pages/docker/configure/index.md

 ## Run Composer with Docker

 You can run composer using the `docker` command before you create the container instance.
-This technique is useful to create an application instance during the CI/CD build process, or even during first time setup.
+This technique is useful to create an application instance during the CI/CD build process, or even during first-time setup.

 When you run composer with Docker commands, you must use the [Docker Hub PHP Image Tag][] that matches the Adobe Commerce application version.
 The following example uses PHP 7.3.
 You run this command from the project root directory.